📉

 Learn what web scraping is and how it can be achieved with the help of Python's beautiful soup library.
 Learn by using Amazon website data.

-If you are just getting started in Python and would like to learn more, take DataCamp's Introduction to Data Science in Python course.
+If you are just getting started in Python and would like to learn more, take DataCamp's course.

 In the time when the internet is rich with so much data, and apparently, data has become the new oil, web scraping has become even more important and practical to use in various applications.
 Web scraping deals with extracting or scraping the information from the website.
 Web scraping is also sometimes referred to as web harvesting or web data extraction.
 Copying text from a website and pasting it to your local system is also web scraping.
 However, it is a manual task.
 Generally, web scraping deals with extracting data automatically with the help of web crawlers.
 Web crawlers are scripts that connect to the world wide web using the HTTP protocol and allows you to fetch data in an automated manner.